Nakilon/pcbr/README.md

 ### How it works

-The first idea of rating items by one-to-one comparison was about QuakeLive players in 2013 or so and it didn't work well.
-At that time I was thinking about tree data structure.
-Later in May 2015 I've realised that it's really about dots in n-dimensional space and sectors.
-Applying it to Reddit RSS made my feed 50% more interesting.
+The first idea was in 2013 -- at that time I was imagining it as a tree data structure.
+Later in May 2015 I've realised that it's really about dots in n-dimensional space and sectors, and round-robin.
+Applying it to Reddit RSS feed made it 50% more interesting.
+It also applied well to boost tree search process in the [bad Facebook advertisment classifier](https://drive.google.com/file/d/0B3BLwu7Vb2U-SVhKYWVMR2JvOFk/view?usp=sharing) production project.
+Since then I mostly use it to oprimize tree searches, it's basically an automated replacement for euristics.

-TODO: describe/illustrate algorithm?

-~~At the moment it's a "proof of concept" -- it needs huge optimisations for lookups, maybe using trees.~~

-It worked fine in production for a project with huge computations where you can't find the best solution but have to find anything good in adequate time.
-Traversing the tree using this with a vector of `[leaf's quality, depth]` made things better than depth-first search with lots of ueristics.

 ### Installation

     $ gem install pcbr

-### Testing with RSpec before contributing
+### Testing

     rspec

 or

     rake spec

+### TODO

+Illustrate this README, replace rspec with minitest.